atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Building Hello World
 ********************

-We recommend using `CMake`_, which is explained in a following chapter.
+We recommend using `CMake`_, which is explained in one of the following chapters.
 Other examples will make use of that.

-However, to kick things off, a native way of building the Hello World example is provided.
+However, to start things off, a native way of building the Hello World example is provided.

+.. _`LinuxNativeBuild`:

 Linux Native Build
 ==================

-A Linux native Makefile is provided in the :code:`examples/helloworld` directory.
-Just go to that directory and type
+A Linux native :code:`Makefile` is provided in the :code:`examples/helloworld` directory.
+In a terminal, go to that directory and type
 ::

     make

-Be sure, however, that the include files and vddsc library can be found by the build process.
-The Makefile expects them to be present at system default locations or at :code:`../../lib` and :code:`../../include` relative to the :code:`examples/helloworld` directory.
+The build process should have access to the include files and the vddsc library.
+The Makefile expects them to be present at system default locations so that it can find them automatically.
 If this isn't the case on your machine, then please update the :code:`CFLAGS` and :code:`LDFLAGS` within the Makefile to point to the proper locations.